nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-09-wonderland.md

 ![screenshot16](../assets/images/wonderland/screenshot16.png)

-With that, we have gained access into rabbit's account!
+With that, our reverse shell was opened and we gained access into rabbit's account!

 In Rabbit's home directory, we have an interesting binary called **teaParty**: